Last updated on February 10th, 2024

-There’s great development with side characters’ storylines as well.
-Rosie, whose farm Liv resides on, is like a second mother to Liv and reminds you of an older version of Liv herself.
+There’s a great development with side characters’ storylines as well.
+ROSIE, whose farm Liv resides on, is like a second mother to Liv and reminds you of an older version of Liv herself.

-The bros from the Bromance Book Club continue to be a great supporting cast.
+The BROS in the Bromance Book Club series continue to be a great supporting cast.
 Their unmoving camaraderie and hilarious antics make the story that much more charming.

 If I could sum up the main plot in a single sentence, it would be – a comedic form of vigilante justice.
-And even though enemies to lovers is not one of my favourite tropes, this book is one of my top reads in this category.
+And even though enemies-to-lovers is not one of my favorite tropes, this book is one of my top reads in this category.

 As mentioned before, the central theme throughout this book is sexual harassment in the workplace.
-Lyssa Kay Adams did a great job handling this issue delicately while promoting female empowerment and solidarity.
+The author did a great job handling this issue delicately while promoting female empowerment and solidarity.

-The ending was a swoon-worthy and realistic conclusion and will have you rejoicing with your fists pumping in the air.
+The ending was a swoon-worthy and realistic conclusion that will have you rejoicing with your fists pumping in the air.